open-campaign-logger/compendium-generator/README.md

   "Environments": {
     ...
   },
-  // This is where source data sets will be downloaded to and where compendiums
+  // This is where source data sets for private compendiums will be accessed
-  // will be generated.
+  // and where compendiums will be generated.
   //
   // If you leave this blank files will be stored in a temporary directory.
-  // Windows Temporary Directory: `C:\Users\[Username]\AppData\Local\Temp`
+  // Windows Temporary Directory: `C:\Users\[Username]\AppData\Local\Temp\CampaignCompendium\Private`
   // LinuxTemporary Directory: Resolves to the value of the environment variable `TMPDIR`, which is usually set to `/tmp`.
+  "PrivateDataFolder": "",
+  // This is where source data sets for public compendiums will be downloaded
+  // to and where compendiums will be generated.
+  //
+  // If you leave this blank files will be stored in a temporary directory.
+  // Windows Temporary Directory: `C:\Users\[Username]\AppData\Local\Temp\CampaignCompendium\Public`
+  // LinuxTemporary Directory: Resolves to the value of the environment variable `TMPDIR`, which is usually set to `/tmp`.
-  "RootDataFolder": ""
+  "PublicDataFolder": ""
   ....
 ```